ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Experiments

 \section{Experiments}

-\textbf{Benchmarks.} We evaluate two aspects of the model.
-First, we assess the overall quality of the embeddings output by the model.
-We evaluate our model on a variety of zero-shot retrieval, classification and VQA tasks~(\cref{sec:rep-quality}).
-We further demonstrate that scaling VLM encoder resolution \emph{during test time} correlates with a significant improvement on certain benchmarks~(\cref{sec:resolution}).
-Secondly, we measure our model's ability accomplish tasks that are ambiguous without natural language instructions.
-To measure this, we construct \texttt{CtrlBench}, a benchmark where the model must use both the image and instruction to retrieve the most appropriate caption~(\cref{sec:user-ret}).
+We evaluate two aspects of the model.
+As controlling a poor-quality embedding is useless, we first assess the quality of embeddings output by \textbf{ABC}.
+We evaluate our model on a variety of zero-shot retrieval and classification tasks~(\cref{sec:rep-quality}).
+We study how variable resolution capabilities~(\cref{sec:resolution}), the settings for $\tau$ when contrastively training a VLLM~(\cref{sec:pretrain-loss}) and VLLM backbone choice (\cref{sec:backbone}) effect embedding quality. {Secondly, we measure \textbf{ABC}'s ability to use natural language to control visual embeddings on several visual question answering tasks~(\cref{sec:control}).
+Motivated by shortcomings in VQA benchmarks, we construct \texttt{CtrlBench}.
+A benchmark designed to require the model to jointly use the image and instruction to retrieve the most appropriate caption.}

-\textbf{Ablations.} We ablate over several model design and training decisions.
-We find that our mined negative pretraining regime increases performance and \emph{stabilizes loss dynamics during pretraining}~(\Cref{sec:pretrain-loss}).
-We evaluate our choice of VLM backbone and its effect on representation quality~(\cref{sec:backbone}).
-Lastly, we provide ablations over adapter and attention configuration in \cref{apx:arch}.